 Let's say you took some photos at your cousin's wedding, and you want to share them with your family in Flickr.
 When you upload the photos, you specify that you want to share them with your family.
 Next time family members look at your photostream, they will see all the wedding photos.
 People who aren't family members can't see those photos.

-How do I add a contact?
+How do I follow another member?

 What are the different types of contacts I can make?

 You can mark anyone you meet or invite in Flickr as a contact.
 You can organize your contacts into friends, family, or friends and family.